 If they don’t know what warning signs to look for, they can’t be proactive.

-SOC Red Flag #3: They Charge Too Much (Or Too Little)
+Red Flag #3: They Charge Too Much (Or Too Little)

-That being said, a specialized and optimised Security Operations Center provider should be able to provide a deep level of security for much less money than it would take to bring that process entirely in-house.
+That being said, a specialized and optimized Security Operations Center provider should be able to provide a deep level of security for much less money than it would take to bring that process entirely in-house.

-A good SOC service, depending on your specific needs, should run you the cost of a part-time to full-time employee.
+A good service, depending on your specific needs, should run you the cost of a part-time to full-time employee.
 Any more than that, you’re probably being taken advantage of.
 Any less than that… you may not be getting all of the security services you think you’re paying for.

-SOC Red Flag #4: They Don’t Build A Personal Relationship With Your Company
+Red Flag #4: They Don’t Build A Personal Relationship With Your Company

 In order to proactively seek threats, a Security Operations Center can’t wait around for an alert.
 This means they need to monitor your normal traffic patterns, and understand the context of your company’s unique data fingerprint.